 Unified operational view with dashboards

-Amazon CloudWatch dashboards enable you to create re-usable graphs and visualize your cloud resources and applications in a unified view.
-You can graph metrics and logs data side by side in a single dashboard to quickly get the context and go from diagnosing the problem to understanding the root cause.
-For example, you can visualize key metrics, like CPU utilization and memory, and compare them to capacity.
-You can also correlate the log pattern of a specific metric and set alarms to be proactively alerted about performance and operational issues.
-This gives you system-wide visibility into operational health and the ability to quickly troubleshoot issues, reducing Mean Time to Resolution (MTTR).
+Amazon CloudWatch dashboards enable you to create reusable graphs and visualize your cloud resources and applications in a unified view.
+You can graph metrics and logs data side by side in a single dashboard to quickly get the context and move from diagnosing the problem to understanding the root cause.
+For example, you can visualize key metrics, such as CPU utilization and memory, and compare them to capacity.
+You can also correlate the log pattern of a specific metric and set alarms to alert you to performance and operational issues.
+This gives you system-wide visibility into operational health and the ability to quickly troubleshoot issues, reducing MTTR.

 Amazon CloudWatch alarms allow you to set a threshold on metrics and trigger an action.
 You can create high-resolution alarms, set a percentile as the statistic, and either specify an action or ignore as appropriate.
 For example, you can create alarms on Amazon EC2 metrics, set notifications, and take one or more actions to detect and shut down unused or underutilized instances.
 Real-time alarming on metrics and events enables you to minimize downtime and potential business impact.